 “I would love to see the individual investors more fearful right now,” said Liz Ann Sonders, Chief Investment Strategist of Charles Schwab .
 “It doesn’t quite feel yet that we’re at the kind of washout point.
 This probably has more to go.”

 And yet individual investors are optimistic?
-According to an article in Bloomberg, for a third week in a row, individual investors bought stocks while institutional and hedge funds were net sellers (data on client flows compiled by Band of America).
+According to an article in Bloomberg, for a third week in a row, individual investors bought stocks while institutional and hedge funds were net sellers (data on client flows compiled by Bank of America).
 When it comes to stock investing, the gap between main street and wall street is widening.

 Stay Vigilant to Risk Adjusted Returns